robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/documents/specification-and-selected-materials.md

 In contrast to high-end bulletproof glass, which is optimized for low-velocity impacts and ambient temperatures, this space-grade composite window structure withstands high-energy impacts, thermal extremes, and radiation exposure, ensuring robust and reliable performance for the Earth ONE station.

 ---

 **Conclusion**

 The specified materials and configurations of the Earth ONE station enable unparalleled resilience against the harshest conditions of the low Earth orbit environment.
 By tailoring each component's material properties to its functional demands, the Earth ONE station is engineered for optimal performance, durability, and safety.

-## Quellen
+## Sources

-Keine externen Quellen verwendet.
+No external sources used.